LDonn32/pands-weekly-tasks/README.md

 ```
 else:
-    # If the account number has exactly 4 digits, show the whole number
+    # If the account number has exactly 4 digits, show the whole number.
     masked_account_number = account_number
 ```